adamfeuer/abc-renderer/README.md

 # abc-renderer

-Renders ABC musical notation to SVG of staff notation using the abcjs library
+AWS Lambda function to render ABC musical notation to SVG of staff notation.

+Uses the abcjs Javascript library.

 ## License